- The expiration date is the specific date and time an options contract expires.

 If you think the company is going to report very strong earnings that exceed the market’s expectations, and the stock is going to make a strong move higher as a result, it might be worth your while to purchase the more expensive May contract.
 By assessing each contract’s IV, you can weigh how much you are willing to pay for the length of the contract.

 Greeks are mathematical calculations designed to measure the impact of various factors—such as volatility and the time to expiration—on the price behavior of options.
-There are two greeks in particular that can help you pick an optimal expiration date.
+There are 2 Greeks in particular that can help you pick an optimal expiration date.

 Delta, which ranges from –1 to +1, measures an option’s sensitivity to the underlying stock price.
 If the delta is 0.70 for a specific options contract, for instance, each $1 move by the underlying stock is anticipated to result in a $0.70 move in the option’s price.
 A delta of 0.70 also implies a 70% probability that the option will be in the money at expiration.
 Generally, the greater the probability that the option will be profitable at expiration, the more expensive the option will be.
 Alternatively, the lower the probability suggested by delta, the less expensive the option will likely be.